dashapetr/portfolio/CIA_Factbook (SQL)/readme.md

 This project is dedicated to a short and simple investigation of CIA Factbook.

+factbook.db - database
+basic.ipynb - Jupyter Notebook file with code and comments

 Using SQL commands we received some summery statistics, found outliers.

 Then after average population and area were found we discovered 7 densely populated countries.